-Your injury could be deemed as occurring at work if it happened:
+Your injury could be deemed as occurring at work if:

-Disputing a claim to the Administrative Appeals Tribunal (AAT)
+Disputing a claim at the Administrative Appeals Tribunal (AAT)

 If you wish to dispute a decision made by Comcare or another compensating authority, you are entitled to do so by lodging a dispute with the AAT.
 This can be a complex process and often involves technical legal points.
 Accordingly, it is important to seek advice from a lawyer who specialises in this area of work.